agiresearch/AIOS/CONTRIBUTE.md

 ### Make changes and testing

 You can develop new features and then you need to make sure everything works as expected.
-Run our provided tests and make sure the existing ones go well and customize new tests are highly encouraged!
+Run our provided tests and make sure the existing ones go well.
+You new tests are encouraged.

 ### Run tests

-Running tests via pytest, you are encourged to add your test code into the `tests/` directory and test.
+Add your test code into the `tests/` directory if any, then run test via [pytest](https://docs.pytest.org/en/8.0.x/)
 ```
 pytest -s tests
 ```